Increase the memory heap of the IDE

 This action changes the value of the

--Xmx option used by the JVM and restarts PhpStorm with the new setting.
+-Xmx option used by the JVM to run PhpStorm.
+Restart PhpStorm for the new setting to take effect.

 PhpStorm also warns you if the amount of free heap memory after a garbage collection is less than 5% of the maximum heap size:

 Click Configure to increase the amount of memory allocated by the JVM.
 If you are not sure what would be a good value, use the one suggested by PhpStorm.

 Click Save and Restart and wait for PhpStorm to restart with the new memory heap setting.